google/earthenterprise/docs/geedocs/docsrc/answer/fusionAdministration/confTaskRulesForFusionPerf.rst

       following format:

       ``# comments are preceded by '#'  # options are case-insensitive, and all need not be present  # the initial size of the XML heap in bytes # default is 16384 INIT_HEAP_SIZE=<value>  # the max size of the XML heap in bytes # default is 131072 MAX_HEAP_SIZE=<value>  # the size of XML heap allocation blocks in bytes # default is 4096 BLOCK_SIZE=<value>  # whether or not to purge the XML cache; valid values are 0 or 1 # default is 1 PURGE=<value>  # the level at which to purge the XML cache; can be 1 (most often) to 5 (least often) # default is 3 PURGE_LEVEL=<value>``

+      .. rubric:: PackGen analysis thread configuration

+      Within ``misc.xml``, there is an experimental feature for setting the number of threads to use while analyzing and creating packgen tasks.
+The number of threads is controlled by ``PackGenAnalysisThreads``.
+      This option is experimental and may contain bugs.

       .. rubric:: Status request timeout

       Status requests to the system manager from clients like ``getop``